Recurring Billing for Subscription-Based Businesses: Everything You Need to Know

 • Agencies (marketing, advertising)

-Here’s a quick overview of how the recurring billing model works.
+Here’s a quick overview of how the subscription billing model works.

 • First, the customer chooses the pricing plan that fits their needs.